-Referring to Fig. 9.15, the synchronous phase can be placed on the left (A A' A''... series in the Figure, or on the right (B B' B''... series) of the oscillating voltage crest.
+Referring to Fig. 9.14, the synchronous phase can be placed on the left (A A' A'... series in the Figure, or on the right (B B' B''... series) of the oscillating voltage crest.
+One and only one of these two possibilities, and which one depending upon the optical lattice and on particle energy, ensures that particles in a bunch remain grouped in the vicinity of the synchronous particle.
+The transition is between two time-of-flight regimes: a particle which gains momentum compared to the synchronous particle has a greater velocity, while

-Fig. 9.15 A sketch of the mechanism of phase stability, h=3 in this example.
+Fig. 9.14 A sketch of the mechanism of phase stability, h = 3 in this example.
 Below transition phase stability occurs for a synchronous phase taken at either one of A, A', A" arrival times at the gap: a particle with higher energy goes around the ring more rapidly than the synchronous particle; if both are launched together, the former arrives earlier at the voltage gap (at $\phi < \phi{s,A}$) so experiencing weaker acceleration; at lower energy the particle is slower, it arrives at the gap later, $\phi > \phi{s,A}$, so experiencing a greater voltage; this results in an overall stable oscillatory motion around the synchronous phase.
 Beyond transition the stable phase is at either one of B, B', B' locations: a particle which is less energetic than the synchronous particle arrives earlier, $\phi < \phi{s,B}$, so experiencing a greater voltage, and inversely, resulting in overall stable synchrotron motion.